MicrosoftDocs/learn/learn-pr/azure-devops/create-release-pipeline/includes/3-plan-release-pipeline.md

 * A managed service, such as Azure App Service.
 * A serverless environment, such as Azure Functions.

 An artifact is deployed to an environment.
-Azure Pipelines makes it easy to deploy to almost any kind of environment, whether it's on-premises or in the cloud.
+Azure Pipelines makes it easy to deploy to almost any kind of environment, whether it's on-premises, or in the cloud.

 In Azure Pipelines, the term _environment_ has a second meaning.
 Here, an _environment_ is an abstract representation of your deployment environment, such as a Kubernetes cluster, an App Service instance, or a virtual machine.

 An Azure Pipelines environment records the deployment history to help you identify the source of changes.
 By using Azure Pipelines environments, you can also define security checks and ways to control how an artifact is promoted from one stage of a pipeline to another.
 What an environment includes depends on what you want to do with the artifact.
 An environment where you want to test the artifact will probably be defined differently than one where you want to deploy the artifact for your end users.

 One way to define an Azure Pipelines environment is with a YAML file.
-Your YAML file includes an `environment` section, which specifies the Azure Pipelines environment where you'll deploy your artifact.
+Your YAML file includes an `environment` section, which specifies the Azure Pipelines environment, where you'll deploy your artifact.

 As you plan your release pipeline, you'll need to decide where your application or service will run.
 Let's listen in and see what Andy and Mara decide.

 **Andy:** At a high level, what type of environment do we want?
-Do we want to deploy on-premises or to the cloud?
+Do we want to deploy on-premises, or to the cloud?

 **Mara:** We could ask Tim to create a VM for us in the lab.
 But he's always running out of hardware.
 It'll be fast and easy to set up a POC ourselves if we use the cloud.